jsimnz/fuckfuck/README.md

 Commands
 --------
-(*NOTE* EACH COMMAND MUST BE TERMINATED WITH an "uck", kind of like how ';' in C-style languages end statements.
-For example the . command in Brainfuck is equivilent to fffff, terminated with uck, so . => fffff uck)
+( *NOTE EACH COMMAND MUST BE TERMINATED* WITH an "uck", kind of like how ';' in C-style languages end statements.
+For example the . command in Brainfuck is equivilent to fffff, terminated with uck, so . => fffff uck.
+Please look at the [examples](examples/) )

 <table>
 	<tr>